Revealed Price Preference: Theory and Empirical Analysis: Abstract

 \section{Abstract}

-With the aim of determining the welfare implications of price change in consumption data, we introduce a revealed preference relation over prices.
-We show that an absence of cycles in this preference relation characterizes a model of demand where consumers trade-off the utility of consumption against the disutility of expenditure.
-This model is appropriate whenever a consumer's demand over a {\em strict} subset of all available goods is being analyzed.
-For the random utility extension of the model, we devise nonparametric statistical procedures for testing and welfare comparisons.
-The latter requires the development of novel tests of linear hypotheses for partially identified parameters.
-In doing so, we provide new algorithms for the calculation and statistical inference in nonparametric counterfactual analysis for a general partially identified model.
-Our applications on national household expenditure data provide support for the model and yield informative bounds concerning welfare rankings across different prices.
+To determine the welfare implications of price changes in demand data, we introduce a revealed preference relation over prices.
+We show that the absence of cycles in this relation characterizes a consumer who trades off the utility of consumption against the disutility of expenditure.
+Our model can be applied whenever a consumer's demand over a strict subset of all available goods is being analyzed; it can also be extended to settings with discrete goods and nonlinear prices.
+To illustrate its use, we apply our model to a single-agent data set and to a data set with repeated cross-sections.
+We develop a novel test of linear hypotheses on partially identified parameters to estimate the proportion of the population who are revealed better off due to a price change in the latter application.
+This new technique can be used for nonparametric counterfactual analysis more broadly.